peripheralist/typeface/README.md

 ## Supported characters

 The function `supportsCodePoint(bytes3)` allows specifying which characters are supported by the stored typeface.
 All possible unicodes can be encoded using no more than 3 bytes.

+## TypefaceExpandable

+The TypefaceExpandable contract allows font hashes to be added or modified after deployment by an operator address.
+Hashes can only be modified until a source has been stored for that font.